rosemanjake/image-edit/README.md

 In my first attempt, the program was running in ~27ms.
 This was because I was arranging the pixel data into a 2D array to make the transformation functions simpler.
-However, that approach was quite slow beacuse the program was copying the data multiple time across several buffers.
+However, that approach was quite slow because the program was copying the data multiple time across several buffers.

 I simplified the code so that it copies data from the file buffer directly into